benfixit/catholic_hymnbook/content/bring-to-the-lord-your-offering.md

 ---
 id: 54
-title: Bring to the Lord Your Offering
+title: Bring to the Lord Your Offering (Psalm 29)
-subtitle: (Psalm 29)
-category: entrance
+category: offertory
 ---

 _Antiphon:_